Andereoo/TkinterWeb/docs/HTMLFRAME.md

 ---
 *Changing the title*

-It is very easy to handle title changes with the HtmlFrame widget.
 To change the title of the window every time the title of a website changes, use the following:
 ```
 def change_title(event):